hujhax/austin-improv-wiki/A Penny Dreadful.md

 ***A Penny Dreadful*** was the December 2014 [[List of Hideout Mainstage Shows in Chronological Order#Student Mainstage Shows|student mainstage production]] at [[The Hideout Theatre]].
 It drew inspiration from the [[Wikipedia - Gothic fiction|Gothic horror]] genre.

 ## Summary
 This was an hour and a half show with a ten-minute intermission.
 It ran in the upstairs theater.
-Each performance included all ten cast members, although each show had two designated "snoggers" (scene-ographers) who provided scene painting throughout the show, never playing characters.
+Each performance included all ten cast members, although each show had two designated "snoggers" (scene-ographers) who donned black masks and created environments and emotions using their bodies.

 The cast took the stage to the [[Wikipedia - Toccata and Fugue in D minor, BWV 565|Toccata and Fugue]].
 They then took a suggestion -- "Imagine a spooky mansion.
 What sort of rooms would be in such a place?" -- and began the show.
-The story followed a single protagonist, and usually focused on love, one of the show's main grounding themes.
+The story followed a single protagonist and usually focused on love, one of the show's main grounding themes.
 The pacing alternated between slow-paced intensity and higher-energy horror scenes.
+The format utilized character monologues to better understand backstories and relationships as well as character naiveté to allow horror to escalate throughout the show.

 ### Selected Source Material
 * *[[Wikipedia - And Now the Screaming Starts!|And Now the Screaming Starts!]]*